Haivision/srt/docs/API.md

 | --------------------- | ----- | ------- | ------ | ------ | -------- | ------ |
 | `SRTO_GROUPSTABTIMEO` |       | pre     | `int`  | ms     | 40       | 10+    |

-- This setting is used for groups of type `SRT_GTYPE_BACKUP` and it defines the stability timeout.
-This is a time that is expected to not be exceeded between two consecutive packets (of whatever type, but usually this is about control packets while the agent is a sender) retrieved from the peer on the currently active link (note that idle links exchange only keepalive messages once per 1s, so they do not count).
-This value should be set as small as possible, although note that 10ms is the time between two consecutive ACK messages, and various deviations from this value will happen, hence 40ms is considered most recommended value.
-Note that the higher this time is, the higher latency penalty you get.
+- This setting is used for groups of type `SRT_GTYPE_BACKUP`.
+It defines the stability timeout, which is the maximum interval between two consecutive packets retrieved from the peer on the currently active link.

+- NOTE: The two packets can be of any type, but this setting usually refers to control packets while the agent is a sender.
+Idle links exchange only keepalive messages once per second, so they do not count.

-When this time is exceeded and the link is therefore considered unstable, one of the idle links gets activated, and then all packets unacknowledged so far are first sent.
+- The value of `SRTO_GROUPSTABTIMEO` should be set as small as possible.
+Keep in mind that the time between two consecutive ACK messages (default = 10 ms) will vary, hence 40ms is the recommended setting.
+Note that higher values increase the latency penalty.
+When this time is exceeded, and the link is therefore considered unstable, one of the idle links gets activated, at which point all packets unacknowledged so far are sent first.

 - This option can only be set on a group.